-A General Examination, written and oral, will be taken when in the opinion of the student’s supervisory committee the student is deemed ready.
+A General Examination, written and oral, will be taken when students are deemed ready by their Supervisory Committee.
 The fields to be covered will be determined in accordance with the student’s research areas and the faculty’s supervisory capabilities.